Daisy and Lilly Baker making baskets in the 1960s in Plumas County

 Activism Begins

 She taught classes in native American studies at Sacramento State, and was a popular speaker at schools in the Sacramento area sharing tales and traditions of her people.
-She was always present at the big spring ceremonial Bear Dance every year near Susanville, where her grandsons danced, now held at Roxie Peconum Campground.
+She was always at the big spring ceremonial Bear Dance every year near Susanville, where her grandsons danced, now held at Roxie Peconum Campground.

 Recognized and Honored

-Marie fought with tenacity for the rights of her people using her well-known quiet humor accompanied by a sharp-tongue, when needed.
+Marie fought with tenacity for the rights of her people using her well-known quiet humor accompanied by a sharp tongue when needed.
 She provided a forum to help Native Americans solve their problems and helped revive the minds and hands of young Indians making them aware of their culture and skills.

 Potts Takes on the Governor of California